EVENTS & NEWS

 Wednesday Evening Music Series

-Join us on March 1st from 5:30 pm to 7:30 pm in the tasting room for our very own Wednesday Evening Music Series featuring Harmless Addiction.
+Join us on March 29th from 5:30 pm to 7:30 pm in the tasting room for our very own Wednesday Evening Music Series featuring Open Mic with Mike Dunn.

 Steen & Hallie from Butcher & Baker Catering will be serving up a delicious duo of some of the best soups in the valley.

 Wine Club Members who live out of the area will have their wine shipped during the week of March 13th to 17th.
-Credit cards will be charged on February 27th.
+Credit cards were charged on February 27th.
 Click here if you need to update your credit card and/or expiration date.

 Not a Wine Club Member?
-Click here to sign up online and receive a FREE $25 gift card.
+Click here to sign up online.

 Wine Club Membership Updates & Important Information